1. Academic Validation

 Abstract

 Spinal muscular atrophy is a common, often lethal, neurodegenerative disease that results from low levels of, or loss-of-function mutations in, the SMN (survival of motor neurons) protein.
 SMN oligomerizes and forms a stable complex with five additional proteins: Gemins 2-6.
 SMN also interacts with several additional proteins referred to as "substrates".
 Most of these substrates contain a domain enriched in arginine and glycine residues (the RG-rich domain), and are constituents of different ribonucleoprotein complexes.
 Recent studies revealed that the substrates can be modified by an arginine methyltransferase complex, the methylosome.
-This forms symmetrical dimethylarginines within the RG-rich domains of the substrates, thereby converting them to high-affinity binders of the SMN complex, and most likely providing regulation of the ribonucleoprotein assembly processes.
+This forms symmetrical dimethylarginines within the RG-rich domains of the substrates, thereby converting them to high-affinity Binders of the SMN complex, and most likely providing regulation of the ribonucleoprotein assembly processes.

 Figures